 Wait up to four hours for initial registration.
-While you are waiting for this initial communication can be a good time to read ahead and get a head start on Step Three: Set up Power365 Active Directory Profiles and Configurations.
+While you are waiting for this initial communication can be a good time to read ahead and get a head start on Step Three: Set up Active Directory Profiles and Configurations.

-Now that you have installed the Power365 Active Directory agent on a Device you wish to migrate and waited up to the initial four hours for it to register, you should see that Device move from the Not Ready Devices tab over to the Ready Devices tab in Power365 Active Directory.
+Now that you have installed the Active Directory agent on a Device you wish to migrate and waited up to the initial four hours for it to register, you should see that Device move from the Not Ready Devices tab over to the Ready Devices tab in Active Directory.
 If you do not see this transition take place troubleshoot the network connectivity for agent communications and check the logs from the agent locally on the device.

-Step Three: Set up Power365 Active Directory Profiles and Configurations
+Step Three: Set up Active Directory Profiles and Configurations

-Now that Power365 Directory Sync is configured and the Power365 Active Directory agent is installed on the device to migrate you can proceed with configuring the profiles and configurations.
+Now that Directory Sync is configured and the Active Directory agent is installed on the device to migrate you can proceed with configuring the profiles and configurations.

 Profiles: Profiles are groups of related settings and options related to the device migration.
-Users who are familiar with the Binary Tree Migrator Pro for Active Directory product should find these profiles and their settings familiar.
-There are six kinds of profiles in Power365 Active Directory: Migration, Network, Device ReACL, File Share ReACL, Credentials, and Credential Cache.
+There are six kinds of profiles in Active Directory: Migration, Network, Device ReACL, File Share ReACL, Credentials, and Credential Cache